The Tales of Tallimar

 it is a tale of pure adventure.

-The story and music was written over a number of years by its author and a number of fine TimeKeepers Canada artists worked together to turn it into a audio book, written text and music soundtrack.
+The story and music was written over a number of years by its author and a number of fine TimeKeepers Canada artists.
+They worked together to turn it into a audio book, written text and music soundtrack.

 Text and Audio Book Combination